GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     def foobar(a)
         return a  // return type will be same as argument type

+In the generator blocks return must always return bool expression, where false indicates end of generation.

 'return <- exp' syntax is for move-on-return ::

     def make_array